hisaac/hisaac.net/src/content/blog/2014/good-and-great-albums-of-2013/index.md

 ![Album art for Tough Guy by Frankie Teardrop](assets/frankie-teardrop-tough-guy.jpg)

 Frankie Teardrop is a friend of mine.
 He is a friend to us all.
 Tough Guy is an ode to young midwestern frustration.
-I can’t wait to see what Frankie does in 2014.
+I can't wait to see what Frankie does in 2014.

 - Listen: [Bandcamp](https://sodapopfrankie.bandcamp.com/album/tough-guy)
 - Highlight: [<cite>Lines</cite>](https://sodapopfrankie.bandcamp.com/track/lines)